Agentic Substrate Readiness

 A growing share of traffic is non-human.
 ChatGPT browses for answers.
 Perplexity cites sources.
 Custom GPTs and Anthropic Claude tools are increasingly authorised to take actions — book a call, request a quote, complete a checkout — on behalf of a user.
 The infrastructure that supports human visitors does not automatically support agent visitors.

 Most existing AI-readiness frameworks score one dimension — usually content discoverability for AI search.
-That misses three equally important questions: can agents find you, can they act through your funnel, and can you see what they did once they’re there.
+That misses four equally important questions: can agents find you, can they act through your funnel, can they convert, and can you see what they did once they’re there.
 Discovery, capability, conversion, and observability are four different problems with four different responsible functions inside the business.

 Yellowhead’s methodology splits the property accordingly.
 Four sub-scores under four existing pillars, each answering a different question.
 A composite "Agentic Substrate Readiness" view across all four is a derived reading on the report; the underlying scores live where the responsible function lives.